Top Taboos in Kikuyu Community

 The Kikuyu people believe that no-cud animals such as hares and rabbits are bad luck and should not be eaten.

-Furthermore, they associate pork with witchcraft and that eating it can lead to bad luck and ill health.
+Furthermore, they associate pork with witchcraft, bad luck, and ill health.

 Full list of taboos in Kikuyu community